fariziadam11/farizi.dev/pages/index.md

 Outside of programming, I also love anime, movies, and dramas, I am trying to list my [media consumption](/media).
 Also, in case you are interested, here are the [hardware/software I use](/uses).

-I usually stay in Purwokerto or Jakarta, Indonesia.
+I usually stay in Jakarta, Indonesia.
 If you are around, please reach out and let's have some coffee or work together.

 You may look <a href="/CV Farizi Adam.pdf" target="_blank">my cv</a>.